Alday family murders: Perpetrators

 Wayne Carl Coleman was born on December 9, 1946, in the township of East Nottingham, Pennsylvania.
 Coleman was a half-brother of Carl and Billy Isaacs and related to the Isaacs by their mother; Coleman was the last of five children born to Betty Jamison Isaacs and Carson Coleman, the latter of whom abandoned the family shortly after Wayne Coleman's birth.
 As a young adult, Wayne Coleman worked several low-paying construction jobs.
 When Coleman was 21 years old, he began accumulating his own criminal record with a burglary conviction.
 Later, he was sentenced to 10 years' imprisonment for a separate robbery and sent to prison, but after demonstrating good behavior, he was transferred to the Poplar Hill Prison Camp, a minimum-security reentry facility, where he met and befriended George Dungee.

 George Elder Dungee was born on March 5, 1938, in Baltimore, Maryland.
-Dungee had minor intellectual disability and wore glasses for myopia.
+Dungee had a minor intellectual disability and wore glasses for myopia.
 His father died when he was six months old, so he was raised largely by a single mother, Fannie Dungee.
 Fannie Dungee worked 16 hours a day in a vegetable canning plant and often had trouble finding babysitters for her son, who frequently went truant during his schooling years.
 When Dungee was in his mid-20s, he identified as a gay man, but he had a girlfriend anyway, a waitress who worked at the same restaurant where Dungee was employed as a dishwasher.
 They had a daughter together and lived as a family unit in Baltimore for a few years while Dungee moved between jobs, since he was fired frequently for slow work performance, until his girlfriend broke up with him and requested child support.
 Dungee then moved back in with his mother, but eight years later, he was arrested due to owing $1,600 in child support after not having made any of his payments of $5 USD per week, and sentenced to 18 months in prison.
 He was sent to the minimum-security Poplar Hill Prison Camp, where he met Carl Isaacs and Wayne Coleman.